List of Home and Away characters introduced in 2025: David Langham

 David Langham, played by Jeremy Lindsay Taylor, made his first appearance on 28 May 2025.
 Taylor previously appeared in the recurring role of Detective Dylan Carter in 2016.
 He joined the main cast in late 2024 and filmed for six months before his casting was announced on 25 May.
 Of re-joining the serial, Taylor stated "It's been a whirlwind It's very, very exciting.
 It's been a busy six months, and now (my episodes) are just about to come on air."
 He admitted that he was enjoying his time with the show and getting to know the rest of the cast, who he praised.
-He called his first scene with Lynne McGranger (Irene Roberts), Ray Meagher (Alf Stewart) and Ada Nicodemou (Leah Patterson) "one of those pinch me moments" and said it made him happy.
+He called his first scene with Lynne McGranger (Irene Roberts), Ray Meagher (Alf Stewart) and Ada Nicodemou (Leah Patterson) as "one of those pinch me moments" and said it made him happy.

 David is introduced as the new police sergeant at Yabbie Creek station.
 Taylor said Langham was his favourite police officer he had played throughout his career.
 He described him as "very by-the-book", while Clare Rigden of PerthNow said viewers could expect "drama, emotion, and a much-needed moral compass."
 David is also the estranged father of Lacey Miller (Sophea Pennington), who was introduced a couple of months prior and has been "missing" for a number of months.
 David and his other daughter, Jo Langham (Maddison Brown) arrive in Summer Bay together.
 Taylor told Rigden that the family are navigating "trauma, and trying to reconnect, but it's not going really well."
 He added that David is also dealing with his new working relationship with Cash Newman (Nicholas Cartwright), who has had "a shady career."
+Taylor was longlisted for Best Newcomer at the 2026 Inside Soap Awards.

 David introduces himself to his fellow officers, and admonishes Cash Newman for being late, despite Cash's insistence that his shift does not start for another twenty minutes.
 David asks Cash to wait in an interview room and he goes through his personnel record, pointing out all the times Cash has gone against the rules, his suspension and involving a civilian in an arrest.
 He comes across the name Lacey Miller in a police report and asks Cash to tell him about her.
 Cash says that she was in a coercive relationship with a gang leader, and her testimony helped put him away.
 David tells Cash to bring her to the station, where it emerges that Lacey is his daughter.
 She makes it clear that she is not happy to see her father, who reveals that he has spent months trying to find her, and she leaves the station.
 Tane Parata (Ethan Browne) comes to the station to defend Cash and tells David how his involvement in a recent case was all his own doing.